Double Chocolate Espresso Cookies

 Instructions

-- Portion into 1¾ oz (48 g) sized balls.
+- Portion the dough into 48-gram sized balls.
 This is a tedious task, but it makes for beautiful and uniform cookies that bake evenly.
 If you have a digital scale, this is easy; if you have no scale, use a small ice cream scoop or some other uniform measuring device.
 Chill the portioned balls for at least one hour but preferably 24 hours.
 Keep portioned balls in the fridge for up to 1 week or freeze for months.

-- Preheat oven to 375°.
-Place portioned balls nicely spaced on an ungreased or parchment-lined jelly roll pan.
-Sprinkle with sea salt if using.
-Bake for 11 minutes, rotating the sheet halfway through cooking.
+- Preheat oven to 375°F. Place six of the balls nicely spaced on an ungreased or parchment-lined sheet pan.
+Press down gently on the balls to secure them in place.
+Bake for 11 minutes.
 Keep a close watch.
 You want to remove the cookies from the oven when they still look slightly raw—you will think you are removing them too early.
 The cookies will continue cooking as they sit on the tray out of the oven.
-Let cookies cool completely on tray before removing.
+Sprinkle with sea salt if using.
+Let cookies cool completely on the tray before removing.
+I find these cookies taste best once they are completely completely cool — several hours after baking.
+They really firm up and taste, well, just so darn good.
+When they are warm, they are still a little too soft for my liking (though others disagree).

 - Prep Time: 24 hours minutes